jawad-nsu/open_stack_architecture/README.md

 2. Glance:

 - Image management.
 Stores and retrieves virtual machine images.
 Open stack compute makes use of this during instance provisioning.
 When an VM starts, it must have a image behind it.
-We need to prebuild the images and load them into glance beforehand so that when the VM starts, it goes out to glance and pulls a copy of the image from there, instead of having to go through the whole installation process each time, it’s preinstalled and ready to go.
+We need to prebuild the images and load them into Glance beforehand so that when the VM starts, it goes out to Glance and pulls a copy of the image from there, instead of having to go through the whole installation process each time, it’s preinstalled and ready to go.

 3. Neutron: